mintty/wsltty/README.md

 and no context menu entries.
 It creates a shortcut in the selected portable installation folder to start the default WSL distribution.

+Note: For an update installation, either the parent directory or the target directory itself can be selected.

+Note: If you rename or move the installation directory, the icon of the “WSL Terminal Portable” shortcut will not work anymore; re-run the install-portable.bat script in the installation folder to refresh it.

 #### Installation from archive ####

 In case a local anti-virus guard barfs about the wsltty installer, the